cenfun/monocart-reporter/README.md

 ## Global State Management
-When tests are executed in [isolation mode](https://playwright.dev/docs/browser-contexts), we can start a local WebSocket server, and then use the `useState` API to read/write global state data.
+When tests are executed in [isolation mode](https://playwright.dev/docs/browser-contexts), we can start a local WebSocket server to serve the global data, and read/write the global data with `useState` API.
 - setup global state
 ```js
 module.exports = {